Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 The Seaplane Harbour Museum

-Estonia has a rich maritime history so it is fitting that the Seaplane Harbour Museum was opened in 2012.
-The building it is held in, was originally constructed as part of Peter The Great’s Naval Fortress but today the seaplane hangar showcases an interesting array of exhibits including a 1936 submarine.
+Estonia has a rich maritime history, so it is fitting that the Seaplane Harbour Museum was opened in 2012.
+The building that houses this Estonian maritime museum was originally constructed as part of Peter The Great’s Naval Fortress but today, the seaplane hangar showcases an interesting array of exhibits, including a 1936 submarine.

 KGB Museum